 Lack of Sufficient Funding and Land for Publicly-Assisted Affordable Housing.
 Major barriers to developing publicly-assisted affordable housing in Saint Paul are the lack of sufficient financing and the lack of available land to meet the affordable housing needs of Saint Paul residents.
-In response, the City finances the preservation, renovation, or new construction of affordable housing units citywide-using City-owned land and housing financing, such as the City's STAR funding, City's Tax Increment Financing, federal low-income housing tax credits and federal funds, such as CDBG, NSP, and HOME funds, as available, for its 2018 affordable housing developments.
-Additionally, the City has stated its preference to include affordable housing at the Ford site when developed during future years.
+In response, the City finances the preservation, renovation, or new construction of affordable housing units citywide-using City-owned land and housing financing, such as the City's STAR funding, City's Tax Increment Financing, federal low-income housing tax credits and federal funds, such as CDBG, NSP, and HOME funds, as available, for its 2018 affordable housing at the Ford site when developed during future years.
 The Ford site is privately owned land - currently for sale - to be developed in the future.
 Any affordable housing development may be contingent upon receipt of federal, state, or city funds.